eth-cscs/firecrestspawner/docs/source/authentication.rst

 Client Credentials Flow
 -----------------------

-In this approach, JupyterHub polls for the jobs status of every users with a single service account that uses the Client Credentials Flow.
+In this approach, JupyterHub uses a single Client Credentials Flow service account to poll for the job status of every user.
-In contrast to the SSO session discussed above, within this Keycloak authentication method it's possible to refresh the access tokens by providing a client id and secret.
+In contrast to the Authorization Code Flow, within this Keycloak authentication method it's possible to refresh the access tokens by providing a client id and secret.
 Note that such service account has no permissions to start or stop user jobs.
 Those actions only can be done providing the user's access token.
 By combining this method with JupyterHub's own session management, which operates independently of Keycloak, potential polling failures can be completely avoided.